The Visual System: Learn It 1—The Anatomy of the Eye

 • The lens is a curved, transparent structure that serves to provide additional focus for light entering the eye.
 Light crosses the lens after passing through the pupil.
 The lens is attached to muscles that can change its shape to aid in focusing light that is reflected from near or far objects.

-• The retina is the light-sensitive lining of the eye and is located at the back of the eye.
+• The retina is the light-sensitive lining of the eye, located at the back of the eye.

 • The fovea, which is part of the retina, is a small indentation in the back of the eye.
 In a normal-sighted individual, the lens will focus images perfectly on fovea.
 The fovea contains densely packed specialized photoreceptor cells, known as cones, which are light-detecting cells.
 Another type of photoreceptor is rods.
 See Figure 2.